2006 Ohio State Buckeyes football team: Ohio State 35, Northern Illinois 12

 Ohio State's offense scored the first four times it had the ball, rolling up 28 points in the first 15:05 of the game.
-After moving out to a big lead, the Buckeyes rotated many players in and out of the game on both offense and defense en route to an easy 35–12 opening game victory.
+After moving out to a big lead, the Buckeyes rotated a number of players in and out of the game on both offense and defense en route to an easy 35–12 opening game victory.

-NIU running back Garrett Wolfe, as predicted, was the dominant force for the Huskies, amassing 285 of the Huskies’ 343 total yards, including 171 yards rushing, while touching the ball on half of Northern Illinois's offensive plays.
-Except for Wolfe, the Huskies were totally ineffective on offense, converting only one out of thirteen third downs.
+Northern Illinois running back Garrett Wolfe gained 285 of the Huskies' 343 total yards, including 171 rushing yard, while touching the ball on half of Northern Illinois's offensive plays.
+Except for Wolfe, the Huskies were ineffective on offense, converting only one out of thirteen third downs.
 The Buckeye defense, which featured five first-time starters, sacked Huskie quarterbacks Phil Horvath and Dan Nicholson four times and intercepted Horvath once.

-On offense, captain Troy Smith effectively directed the offense, completing 18 of 25 passes for 297 yards and three touchdowns.
-His completions were well-distributed, with Ted Ginn Jr. catching four for 123 yards and 2 touchdowns, including a 58-yard score; and Anthony Gonzalez making four receptions for 53 yards and a score.
-Running back Antonio Pittman carried the ball 19 times for 111 yards and a touchdown, while true freshman Chris Wells, in his first game as a Buckeye, carried the ball 10 times for 50 yards and a touchdown.
-The Buckeyes’ 488 yards of total offense were marred by two fumbles lost inside the Huskie ten-yard line and a pair of missed field goal attempts by Buckeye kickers.
+On offense, Troy Smith completed 18 of 25 passes for 297 yards and three touchdowns.
+Ted Ginn Jr. had four receptions for 123 yards and two touchdowns, including a 58-yard score.
+Anthony Gonzalez tallied four receptions for 53 yards and a touchdown.
+Running back Antonio Pittman carried the ball 19 times for 111 yards and a touchdown, while true freshman Beanie Wells, in his first game as a Buckeye, carried the ball 10 times for 50 yards and a touchdown.
+The Buckeyes' 488 yards of total offense were marred by two fumbles lost inside the Huskie ten-yard line and a pair of missed field goal attempts by Ohio State kickers.

 Smith was named Big Ten Offensive Player of the Week for his performance.